nopivnick/itp.nopivnick.com/_posts/2018-11-07-multiples.md

 <iframe src="https://drive.google.com/file/d/1EGNx9WnzEm3yud61RC59qu5tt_CCcXaJ/preview" width="640" height="480"></iframe>

-I believe technically this block of wood, together with the Arduino, is called the pattern.
+Technically this block of wood, together with the Arduino, is called the pattern.

 The wood block is deeper than the intended cast because you don't want to have to pour right up to the lip of the mould and risk molten metal spilling over.
-With casts made from two or more sides this function is provided in part by the gate (also used to regulate the flow of molten metal).
+With casts made from moulds with two or more sides, this function is provided by a conical shaped depression called the gate, which also helps regulate the flow of molten metal as it enters the mould.

 <iframe src="https://drive.google.com/file/d/1EWnGmDQh99MSADy5R_EBk29_gl-I8V1E/preview" width="640" height="480"></iframe>